 - unspecified credit (also known as unspecified elective/general advanced standing): where the prior learning is not considered equivalent to a specific UTS subject.
 Unspecified credit may be approved to count towards an elective component of a UTS course.

 Timeframe for applications

-If you’re a domestic student, your application for recognition of prior learning should be made when you receive a course offer through UAC, prior to your initial enrolment.
+If you’re a domestic student, your application for recognition of prior learning should be made after you receive a course offer, prior to your initial enrolment.
 Applications are processed with the recognition of prior learning being approved on enrolment, or at the latest, before the end of the second week of the session to allow for any adjustments to your study plan.

 For late UAC offers, applications for recognition of prior learning should be submitted at the time of your enrolment or as soon as possible after enrolment, but no later than one week after the start of the teaching session.

 If you’re an international student, you'll need to consider the impact of recognition of prior learning on your overall course duration, and the requirements of your student visa.
 Application for recognition of prior learning must be made at the point of applying for your UTS course.

 We'll endeavour to process the application prior to issuing your Letter of Offer.
 If the duration of the UTS course changes due to recognition of prior learning, the Letter of Offer will state the revised duration of the course.
 The Confirmation of Enrolment (CoE) issued to you for the purpose of obtaining a student visa, will also reflect the revised duration of the course.
 Where sufficient information is not available to assess an application at the point of offer, recognition may be approved after the offer is issued.

 Applications for recognition of prior learning made after the first session of study will only be considered in exceptional circumstances and must be supported by a written statement.
 The statement must include full disclosure of any previous applications and reasons why subsequent applications should be considered.

 How to apply for recognition of prior learning